coral-framework/coral-old/README.md

 Coral
 =====

-Coral is a lightweight C++ component platform for soft real-time systems.
+Coral is a lightweight C++ component framework for soft real-time systems.

 More info here soon.